-Refer to the Postgraduate Diploma in English and New Media Studies Table on page 331.
+Refer to the Postgraduate Diploma in English and New Media Studies Table.

 POSTGRADUATE CERTIFICATE IN GASTRONOMY (PgCertGast) AK2017

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.